drashland/.github/CONTRIBUTING.md

 Contributors are always welcomed!

-___This document was last updated on November 22, 2020.
+___This document was last updated on October 24, 2021.
 Please review this document if you have not reviewed it on or after this date.___

 ## Table of Contents